-Seville vs Barcelona — two of Spain's most beloved cities, but with very different price tags.
-Barcelona is the cosmopolitan Mediterranean capital, while Seville offers deep Andalusian culture at a fraction of the cost.
-Here's everything expats need to know for 2026.
+Seville vs Barcelona.
+Two cities people fall in love with, two very different price tags.
+Barcelona is the cosmopolitan Mediterranean capital; Seville hands you deep Andalusian culture for a fraction of the money.
+Here's the 2026 breakdown.

 Use our Barcelona calculator or Madrid calculator to compare Spanish cities.

-Seville rents are 30-40% lower than Barcelona, which has seen rapid increases due to tourism pressure and digital nomad demand.
+Seville rents run 30-40% lower than Barcelona's, which have climbed sharply on the back of tourism and digital nomad demand.

 | Expense | Seville | Barcelona |